Paying Employees for Public Holidays

-Most employees receive five per cent of their wages in the 28 days (four weeks) before a public holiday as public holiday pay, no matter what their days of work.
+Employees receive five per cent of their wages in the 28 days (four weeks) before a public holiday as public holiday pay.

-A new employee is entitled to public holiday pay even if he or she has been employed for less than four weeks before the public holiday.
-The amount of public holiday pay would be five per cent of the regular wages earned by the new employee before the public holiday.
+A new employee is entitled to public holiday pay even if they have been employed for less than four weeks before the public holiday.
+The amount of public holiday pay is five per cent of the regular wages earned by the new employee before the public holiday.

-An employee earns regular wages of $600.00/week, plus commission.
-In the four weeks before a public holiday, the employee takes one week of vacation for which the employee receives $600.00.
+An employee earns regular wages of $600/week, plus commission.
+In the four weeks before a public holiday, the employee takes one week of vacation for which the employee receives $600.
 The employee also earns $1,000 in commission.
 The calculation would be: